-Many of us love dogs, as well as other pets, but if a dog causes bodily injuries then the owner or keeper is responsible.
+Many of us love dogs, as well as other pets, but if a dog causes any personal injury then the owner or keeper is responsible.
 However, so long as the dog’s owner/keeper owns a house, their homeowner’s insurance would cover your damages.

 When you feel the bite, contact the legal experts at Campoli, Monteleone & Mozian, P.C., serving Berkshire County and beyond for almost three-quarters of a century, with offices in Pittsfield, North Adams, and Great Barrington, MA.